Maximally stretched laminations on geometrically finite hyperbolic manifolds: Application to properly discontinuous actions on

 with Cartan projection

-The general \emph{properness criterion} of Benoist \cite{ben96} and Kobayashi \cite{kob96} states, in this context, that a closed subgroup~$\Gamma$ of $G\times G$ acts properly on~$G$ by left and right multiplication if and only if the set $\mu_{\bullet}(\Gamma)$ ``drifts away from the diagonal at infinity'', in the sense that for any $R>0$, there is a compact subset of $\R_+\times\R_+$ outside of which any point of $\mu_{\bullet}(\Gamma)$ is at distance $>R$ from the diagonal of $\R_+\times\R_+$.
+The general \emph{properness criterion} of Benoist \cite{ben96} and Kobayashi \cite{kob96} states, in this context, that a closed subgroup~$\Gamma$ of $G\times G$ acts properly on~$G$ by right and left multiplication if and only if the set $\mu_{\bullet}(\Gamma)$ ``drifts away from the diagonal at infinity'', in the sense that for any $R>0$, there is a compact subset of $\R_+\times\R_+$ outside of which any point of $\mu_{\bullet}(\Gamma)$ lies at distance $>R$ from the diagonal of $\R_+\times\R_+$.
 Consider a group $\Gamma_0^{j,\rho}$ as in \eqref{eqn:Gamma(j,rho)}, with $j$ injective and discrete.
-Then the properness criterion states that $\Gamma_0^{j,\rho}$ acts properly discontinuously on~$G$ (\ie $(j,\rho)$ is admissible in the sense of Definition~\ref{def:admissible}) if and only if for any $R>0$,
+Then the properness criterion states that $\Gamma_0^{j,\rho}$ acts properly discontinuously on~$G$ (\ie $(j,\rho)$ is admissible in the sense of Definition~\ref{def:admissible}) if and only if

 (\ie for all $\gamma\in\Gamma_0$ but finitely many exceptions).
 In particular, this gives the implications $ \circled{3}\Rightarrow \circled{2}$ and $ \circled{iii}\Rightarrow \circled{ii}$ of Section~\ref{subsec:implicationsproperness} above.
 It also gives $ \circled{2}\Rightarrow \circled{5}$ by the contrapositive: if $\rho$ is not cusp-deteriorating, then there exists an element $\gamma\in\Gamma_0$ with $j(\gamma), \rho(\gamma)$ both parabolic, hence $j(\gamma^k)=2\log k +O(1)$ and $\rho(\gamma^k)=2\log k+O(1)$ as $k\rightarrow +\infty$, violating \eqref{eqn:propcrit}.
 (Note that we needed no geometrical finiteness assumption on~$j$ so far.)